ryankrum/dde-documentation/klein.gordon.rst

 .. math:: y(-1, t) = -\cos(t), y(1, t) = \cos(t).

-We will also specify the following parameters:
+We also specify the following parameters for the equation:

 .. code-block:: python